cryptoratcapital/DSQ_Solidity/audit/strategies-resolutions.md

 82. Missing safeguards when adding Lyra components

-TODO
+TODO: Test fully

 Implemented the recommended change to verify that `quoteAsset` and `baseAsset` are in `allowedTokens`.
+Implemented the recommended change to remove USDC hardcoded address and store the quote asset of each lyra pool.

 ## TraderJoe_LP_Module